-2G GPS trackers can help you locate and track your vehicles including cars, trucks, vans, motorcycles, etc. SEEWORLD not only offers GPS fleet tracking devices with basic features, such as real-time tracking, SOS alarm, and GEO-fence, ACC detection but also supplies vehicle trackers with upgrade functions, such as temperature monitoring, fuel monitoring, remotely voice monitoring and recording, like our S709 OBD tracker, S06A, S208, etc.
+2G GPS trackers can help you locate and track your vehicles including cars, trucks, vans, motorcycles, etc. SEEWORLD not only offers GPS fleet tracking devices with basic features, such as real-time tracking, SOS alarm, and GEO-fence, ACC detection but also supplies vehicle trackers with upgrade functions, such as temperature monitoring, fuel monitoring, remote voice monitoring and recording, like our S709 OBD tracker, S06A, S208, etc.

 【Test WhatsGPS Track Platform APP】For testing our platform and app, you can log in by account: test01, password: 123456.

 SEEWORLD WhatsGPS is an online and offline diversified service platform, focusing on providing professional vehicle location services for global users.

 You might want to know why there are GPS trackers still using 2G networks even though the world of 5G networks is on its way.
 Although we all know that 4G’s network is actually much quicker than 2G’s for your mobile phones to access the Internet, it is not always true for a GPS tracker.

 The 2G network is NOT as sluggish as you may believe and the 2G GPS tracker will NOT be a thing of the past.
 Because the traffic utilized by a 2G GPS tracker in a month will be less than 30 megabytes even for a real-time GPS tracker with versatile features such as GEO fence, driving behavior analytics, and more.
 Most importantly, it’s more affordable than 3G/4G/Cat-M GPS trackers while coming with almost all the basic features a fleet company or individual needs.